Ernst August Wagner: Career

+1913 murders

 Family murders

-Wagner began his killing spree on 4 September 1913 at about 5 a.m., when he knocked his sleeping wife unconscious by hitting her on the head with a blackjack, before stabbing her numerous times in her throat and chest with a dagger, cutting her carotid arteries and hitting her heart and lungs.
+In the early morning hours of 4 September 1913, Wagner killed his wife Anna in their bedroom.
+According to Wagner's later testimony, he had memory gaps of the night's events, but believed that after going to sleep at around 21:00 the previous day, he awoke at least once to see if Anna was still asleep.
+He again got up at about 5 a.m. and retrieved a blackjack and dagger, which he may have hid under his pillow in advance.
+Wagner repeatedly hit Anna in the head and once he believed she was unconscious, he stabbed her numerous times in her throat and chest, cutting her carotid arteries and hitting her heart and lungs.
 Afterwards he successively entered the bedrooms of his two sons, Robert and Richard, and his daughters, Klara and Elsa, and stabbed each of them in their throat and chest.
 Wagner initially claimed that he had also hit his children with the blackjack, though later he was uncertain of this.
-All of his victims died of massive haemorrhaging.

-After covering his family members' bodies with blankets, Wagner got out of his blood-soaked nightshirt and washed himself, before packing a bag with three guns (two Mauser C96 pistols and a small revolver), 500 rounds of ammunition, a black veil from his wife and a belt.
-He then left his home, leaving a note at his own door that the family was jaunting to Ludwigsburg, as well as another one at the door of Mrs Stepper, the proprietor of the house he was living in, ordering milk and leaving behind 35 pfennige as payment.
+After covering his family members' bodies with blankets, Wagner got out of his blood-soaked nightshirt and washed himself, before packing a bag with three guns (two Mauser C96 pistols and a small revolver), 500 rounds of ammunition, a black veil from his wife and her handbag.
+He then left his home, leaving a note at his own door that the family was jaunting to Ludwigsburg, as well as another one at the door of his landlady, another teacher surnamed Stepper, ordering three litres of milk and leaving behind 35 pfennig as payment.

-He cycled towards Stuttgart and took a train to Ludwigsburg, where he bought a backpack, before making his way to his brother's home in Eglosheim, arriving there at about 11 a.m.
+He cycled towards Stuttgart Hauptbahnhof, from where he took a train to Ludwigsburg. where he bought a backpack, before making his way to his brother's home in Eglosheim, arriving there at about 11 a.m.
 As his brother was not at home, Wagner chatted a while with his wife, telling her he wanted to spend the night at their home after fetching his children from Mühlhausen, and, as it could get late, the house should stay accessible to him during the night.
-In an unobserved moment he hid 228 rounds of ammunition in a haystack in the garden.
+In an unobserved moment, he hid 228 rounds of ammunition in a haystack in the garden.
 Wagner, accompanied by his nephew and niece, walked to the next train station, where he took a train to Bietigheim at about 1 p.m.
-From there he took off towards Großsachsenheim, where he mailed letters to several people, among them some of his relatives (one of them, addressed to his sister, simply reading "Take poison!
-Ernst" (Nimm Gift!
-Ernst)) and theologist and philosopher Christoph Schrempf, as well as a newspaper.
+From there, he took off towards Großsachsenheim.

+Before setting off for Mühlhausen, he mailed letters to several people, among them some of his relatives, including one to his sister simply reading "Nimm Gift!" ("Rest assured!"; lit.
+'Take poison!'), another addressed to theologist and philosopher Christoph Schrempf, as well as a newspaper.
 Subsequently, he returned to Bietigheim, where he had his bicycle checked by a mechanic and mailed two copies of his autobiography, one again to Christoph Schrempf.
 At about 7 p.m. he left for Mühlhausen an der Enz.